 My longtime and very close friend, John Fitch, was on the Mercedes team, co-driver with Pierre Levegh, whose car caused such carnage.
 A few years ago, I co-authored a book with Fitch, Racing With Mercedes.
-He told me a great deal about the accident and surrounding circumstances.
+He told me a great deal about the accident and the surrounding circumstances.
 Also, I talked with some others—Ken Miles and Phil Hill—who were there as well.

 The 1955 season started on a down note when, on May 26, World Champion and revered driver Alberto Ascari died at Monza.
 A week later, Bill Vukovich was killed while leading the Indy 500.
 Both were highly skilled with vast experience.